The Personal Injury Law Changes in Florida 2023

 Reduction in Attorney Fee Awards

 Attorney fees and costs were previously subject to various multipliers in personal injury cases.
-However, the Florida 2023 personal injury bill has now adopted the federal standard and done away with attorney fee multipliers.
+However, the Florida 2023 personal injury bill has now adopted the federal standard and eliminated attorney fee multipliers.
 This is potentially troubling as the potential for a fee multiplier in certain types of cases represented the only way some plaintiffs could find an attorney to take on their case.

 Read more in our blog: Attorney Fees and Costs in Florida: What Changed in 2023?